atet/nas/README.md

 #### 3.1.1.
 MariaDB database

 * **Log into your Raspberry Pi**
-* Download and install MariaDB
+* Download and install MariaDB; a high performance database that Nextcloud requires

 ```
 pi@raspberrypi:~ $ sudo apt-get -y install mariadb-server-10.3 && \